Capstone-GJR/backend/LiveSiteTesting.md

 With no cors on filter and no cors config...
 - login(authenticate) is the only path blocked by cors.

+Add Cors bean to auth filter
+- still get error on auth path but no CORS error on the register path

 ### User
 - Register new user
   - /success